Gu1st/Gu1st/README.md

 -->

 ### Hi!
 Welcome to my region.
-I'm Harexs, I'm a self-taught Frontend developer in China.
+I'm Harexs, a self-taught Frontend developer in China.

 I like coding, anime, game, and music.